 Dawoud has performed, either as a band leader, solo, or with others at virtually every venue of note in NYC (Including the Apollo Theater, Town Hall, the Blue Note, Birdland, and the Brooklyn Acadamy of Music).

 Tours of the US and Europe are being planned.
 He began work on his next three CD releases, as well as several large scale compositions (including the Isra wa Miraj Suite, a seven part suite based on the ascension of the Prophet Muhammad through the seven levels of heaven).

-Dawoud also published several articles in many online and print magazines (including doobeedoobeedoo.info, and illumemagazine.com, and recently released his first novel, an Islamic / Sufi science fiction story titled "A Quantum Hijria" (published in paperback by Leilah Publishing, available on amazon.com and barnesandnoble.com).
+Dawoud has published several articles in many online and print magazines (including doobeedoobeedoo.info, and illumemagazine.com).
+He released his first novel, an Islamic / Sufi science fiction story titled "A Quantum Hijria" (published in paperback by Leilah Publishing, available on amazon.com and barnesandnoble.com).
 Forthcoming writing projects include another Science fiction novel (titled "Apotheosis Now"), and a text book on music.

 The music of Dawoud, and that of Renegade Sufi (see below) seamlessly blends east and west, acoustic and electronic, modern and ancient.
 Dawoud's studies amd experiments have born sweet fruits.